MichDawa/notes_app_laminas/README.md

 INSERT INTO doctrine_migration_versions (version, executed_at) VALUES ('Version20240926105400', NOW());

 ```
-12. go back to terminal and
+12. make sure the data/cache folder exists (if not, make new folder named "cache" inside data), then go back to terminal and
 ```bash
 vendor/bin/doctrine-module orm:clear-cache:metadata
 ```